 Andrew K. Mandel (he/him) has spent his career dedicated to developing leaders for social change.
 A seventh-grade English teacher in South Texas after graduating from Harvard College, Andrew spent 16 years designing the national leadership programming at Teach For America and earned his doctorate at Teachers College in adult learning and leadership.
 In 2014, he co-founded Strong East Ramapo, a volunteer advocacy organization addressing educational inequity in his hometown.
 Seeking to grow Jewish communities that live out the Biblical call for justice, Andrew entered rabbinical school at Hebrew Union College in 2018 and has served Union Temple, Orangetown Jewish Center and Temple Sinai of Newington as a pastoral intern, adult educator, service leader and social justice coordinator.
 He is now a student rabbi at Central Synagogue, leading its new online community, The Neighborhood, for 400 households nationwide and around the world.
 Andrew received support from his Wexner Heritage Program cohort and the "Be Wise" Fellowship and the Atra Rabbinic Fellowship.
 Co-curator of the recent “Justice You Shall Pursue” exhibition at the Bernard Heller Museum and one of the “36 to Watch” in 2023 by New York Jewish Week, Andrew is now a Rabbi and Director of Online Community Engagement at Central Synagogue in New York City.
 He lives with his partner, Mozart, in Long Island City, Queens, and is uncle to two Brooklyn nephews.

 Strategy and Operations

 Jill Rodde currently serves as Senior HR Strategist for the Division of Student Affairs at UC Berkeley.
 She grew up in Minnesota, where she graduated from Carleton College in 2009.
-She began her career at Teach For America and spent five years working on the Alumni Affairs team; following that, she worked in the Division of Student Affairs at UC Berkeley.
+Jill has over a decade of experience in strategy, operations, and talent management in the education sector.
 She also served as the founding Strategy and Operations Manager for Revolve, a peer-led community dedicated to personal, professional, and spiritual growth through the lens of Jewish values.
-Jill lives in Chicago with her husband.
+Jill lives in Portland, OR with her husband.